 Cari Lynn is a journalist and award-winning author of both nonfiction and fiction.

-She is the co-author of the 2018 NAACP Image Award winner for Outstanding Literary Work, Becoming Ms. Burton: From Prison to Recovery to Leading the Fight for Incarcerated Women (The New Press, 2017) about the life of social justice crusader Susan Burton.
-The New York Times' Nicholas Kristof calls the book "stunning" and deems Susan Burton "a national treasure."
+She is the co-author of the 2018 NAACP Image Award winner for Outstanding Literary Work, Becoming Ms. Burton about the life of criminal justice crusader, Susan Burton.
+In the New York Times, Nicholas Kristof called the book "stunning" and deemed Susan Burton "a national treasure."
+The book is in the curriculum at numerous universities, included UCLA School of Law and Hofstra's school of Public Health.

-Cari wrote the nonfiction book Leg the Spread: A Woman’s Adventures Inside the Trillion-Dollar World of Commodities Trading (Broadway Books/Doubleday, 2004) after spending two years undercover in the vicious, open-outcry trading pits of Chicago.
-Receiving a Starred Kirkus review, the book was featured in numerous publications, from The Economist to O, The Oprah Magazine.
-It was named Readers' Choice by Elle magazine.
-Cari was featured on CNN, PBS and NPR, and FOX optioned Leg the Spread for TV/film
+Cari wrote the nonfiction book Leg the Spread after she spent two years "undercover" in the vicious, open-outcry trading pits of Chicago.
+Receiving a Starred Kirkus review, the book was featured in numerous publications, from The Economist to O, The Oprah Magazine, and was named Readers' Choice by Elle.
+Cari was featured on CNN, PBS and NPR, and Leg the Spread has been optioned by a major studio for a TV

-Other books include the story of a doctor who rescued orphans from third-world countries, and the story of a real-life Dr. Doolittle, Help for the Hopeless Child.
+Other books include the story of a doctor who rescued orphans from third-world countries, Help for the Hopeless Child.
 Cari's fiction debut, Madam: A Novel of New Orleans (Penguin/Plume, 2014), and numerous ghost-written books for celebrities, leaders in business and entrepreneurs.

 Cari received an M.A. in Writing from The Johns Hopkins University and a B.A. in Journalism from the University of Maryland.
 She completed a fellowship in Business Journalism at University of Pennsylvania’s Wharton School of Business.
 A long-time Chicagoan, she now lives in Los Angeles.